 "Let's be honest, Lindsay Lohan's stage debut last night was about greed.
 I do not mean that the play itself is about greed - though it is set in Hollywood, capital of covetousness.
 But the casting of Miss Lohan, a vulnerable woman, a sometime star of advertising commercials and children's films, a lady with personal problems which have been splashed over every internet grot site and yellow-press scandal sheet, was the work of agents and producers and commercial sharks who thought they could turn a few quid."
 "The set is underwhelming.
 Mr Schiff undersells his character.
 Mr Lindsay, most English of actors, is miscast."

 "the Lindsay we should be talking about is Nigel Lindsay, not Lohan, who is full of sweaty anxiety for the right reasons as he watches his film project threatening to get derailed, for some of the wrong reasons."

 "It’s [Lindsay Lohan's] not an extraordinary performance – on press night she had to be prompted on a line – but it’s certainly a reminder that the ‘Mean Girls’ star can act, and I’d imagine that if she can keep turning up on time for the remainder of this run, she’ll get whatever she was hoping for reputationally out of doing a play."

 Written by: WestEndTheatre

-Tags: David Mamet, Lindsay Lohan, Lindsay Posner, Nigel Lindsay, Playhouse Theatre, Richard Schiff, Speed-the-Plow
+Tags: David Mamet, Lindsay Lohan, Lindsay Posner, Nigel Lindsay, Playhouse Theatre, reviews round-up, Richard Schiff, Speed-the-Plow